 Each year, twelve junior-level students (four from the Voiland College of Engineering and Architecture, four from the Carson College of Business, two from the College of Arts and Sciences, and two from the Murrow College of Communication) are selected as Boeing Scholars.
 In their senior year, these students participate in a multidisciplinary design course in which they address Boeing-sponsored projects with both engineering and business components.
-The project culminates in a formal presentation to Boeing management and entry in the Business Plan Competition.
+The project culminates in a formal presentation to Boeing management.

 The Boeing Company instituted this scholarship program at the turn of the century at WSU to provide a multidisciplinary educational experience for outstanding students.
 When Boeing Scholars enter the globally competitive industrial workplace, they already have experience working with professionals from a range of disciplines.

 If you are selected as a Boeing Scholar, you must do the following:

 - Apply for a Boeing paid summer internship in August of your junior year.

 - Accept and participate in an internship if offered.
 Internships start in May and June.